Royal Bombay Yacht Club: History

 Royal Bombay Yacht Club postcard, 1903, with the eastern 1881 building.

 Western 1896 club premises in Mumbai, as seen from the Gateway of India, 2018.

-The Bombay Yacht Club was founded in 1846 with Henry Morland as club commodore and 30 years later, on the recommendation of Sir Philip Wodehouse, Queen Victoria permitted it to add the word Royal to its name.
+The Bombay Yacht Club was founded in 1846 with Henry Morland as club commodore.
+In 1876, on the recommendation of Sir Philip Wodehouse, Queen Victoria permitted it to add the word Royal to its name.

-The seafront clubhouse, also called Old Yacht Club (OYC) later, was built in 1881 and received a number of prominent visitors within its first ten years, including Prince Arthur, Duke of Connaught and Strathearn, and his wife, Princess Louise Margaret of Prussia, and the railroad tycoon and yachting enthusiast William Kissam Vanderbilt – part owner of the 1895 America's Cup winner, the 37.5-m sloop Defender.
+The seafront clubhouse, later called the Old Yacht Club (OYC), was built in 1881 and received a number of prominent visitors within its first ten years, including Prince Arthur, Duke of Connaught and Strathearn, and his wife, Princess Louise Margaret of Prussia, and the railroad tycoon and yachting enthusiast William Kissam Vanderbilt – part owner of the 1895 America's Cup winner, the 37.5-m sloop Defender.

-In 1894, the Commissioners of the Lord High Admiral of the United Kingdom bestowed upon the club a Blue Ensign with a Star of India surmounted by the Imperial Crown of India.
+In 1894, the Commissioners of the Lord High Admiral of the United Kingdom bestowed upon the club a Blue Ensign with a Star of India surmounted by the Imperial Crown.

 Another clubhouse was built in 1896 (to the west, just across Chhatrapati Shivaji Maharaj Road), a blending of Venetian Gothic architecture with Indian Saracenic, to provide accommodations for members and visiting associates.

 Yachting received a major stimulus in 1911, when King George V and Queen Mary sailed to Bombay abroad the on her maiden voyage.

-In 1958, the Club was temporarily closed for not accepting new Indian members.
-The club started then granting honorary memberships to all Bombay Club members and provided a new home for their furniture and other effects.
+Access to the club was restricted to Europeans only until the 1950s.
+Lord Willingdon was appointed Governor of Bombay in 1913 with a mandate from King George V to 'to smash through all fences which socially divide communities'.
+When Willingdon attempted to take Indian friends to the yacht club and they were refused entry, the outraged Willingdon resigned his membership and in 1917 founded the Willingdon Sports Club which would have no colour bar.
+In 1958, a Europeans only club called the Bombay Club closed and its members were granted honorary memberships by the yacht club which provided a new home for their furniture and other effects.
+Kerse Naoroji was the first Indian to be invited to join the club but refused membership for several years, finally accepting the invitation in 1959.

 The 1960s saw a new race introduced after the late Prince Philip, Duke of Edinburgh, visited the club and presented the Challenge Cup for a Combined Class race not less than 21 miles.
 The RBYC at that time owned a fleet of four 21-foot Seabird Half Raters, whilst its members’ owned boats including the Chindwin (Bermudian cutter), the Iona (a Gunter sloop), the Silver Oak (a Yachting World keel boat), the Tir (a yawl), the Merope (Stor-Draken class) and the Griffon and the Wynvern (two International Dragons).
 The club was selected to host the 6th National Regatta for the Yachting Association of India.